betaglot/plantabeta/docs/reference/Beta/BetaPython/Overview.md

 - TopDown
 - Choose the optimal beta, then optimize how you execute the beta

-Put(Plant) is the website
+PlantaBeta is the website

-You don't need to communicate Beta all the time, but when you do, Put(Plant) helps you to communicate it.
+You don't need to communicate Beta all the time, but when you do, PlantaBeta helps you to communicate it.

 Beta is the syntax

 Motos are the objects and functions

-Plantbeta can be used in Planting and Climbing, on Put(Plant).com and Klimbeta.com
+Plantbeta can be used in Planting and Climbing, on PlantaBeta.com and Klimbeta.com

 ## Syntax Highlighting